IneffableNoesis/IneffableNoesis/README.md

+<p align="center">My sites are usually very elaborate because I would greatly prefer to surround myself with people who truly care to learn about and understand others.
+I'm looking to have new social experiences and potentially make new friends, so if you're up for it, there's plenty of info for you in my Carrd. ;3

-<p align="center">I'm not going to spend my current time figuring out how to make this since all you really need to see about me is already created and / or linked. hehe
+<p align="center">I'm not going to spend my current time figuring out how to make a full github since all you really need to see about me is already created and / or linked. hehe
 <p align="center">I only really wanted to use this for the collection of blinkies over time and that's it :3c Have fun looking through or suggesting them..
 I think you can link them to me on my atabook or something.

 <p align="center"> <a href="https://visitorbadge.io/status?path=IneffableNoesis"><img src="https://api.visitorbadge.io/api/visitors?path=IneffableNoesis&label=Hoes%20mad&labelColor=%23d9e3f0&countColor=%23263759&style=flat" /></a>